 An integrating photoanode consisting of BiVO4, rGO and LDH for photoelectrochemical water splitting

-The low carrier mobility of BiVO4 is bottleneck limited its charge transfer in bulk or on surface.
-Herein, reduced graphene oxide (rGO) nanosheets as an effective electron mediators were successfully loaded on BiVO4 and NiFe-Layered double hydroxides (NiFe-LDH) were decorated on BiVO4/rGO heterojunctions by two facile electrodeposition methods to construct a triadic photoanode of BiVO4/rGO/NiFe-LDH for improvement of photoelectrochemical (PEC) water splitting efficiency of BiVO4.
-The photoanode significantly extends the absorption region of visible light, increases the photocurrent density, the onset potential exhibits a significant cathodic shifts, and enhances photon-to-electron conversion efficiency (IPCE) compared with the pristine BiVO4 photoanode.
-The enhancement of PEC properties benefits from the formation of p-n heterojunction between rGO and BiVO4 and the NiFe-LDH as cocatalyst accelerating of water evolution oxygen kinetics.
+The low carrier mobility of BiVO4 is a bottleneck that limits its charge transfer in bulk or on the surface.
+Herein, reduced graphene oxide (rGO) nanosheets as an effective electron mediator were successfully loaded on BiVO4 and NiFe-layered double hydroxides (NiFe-LDHs) were decorated on BiVO4/rGO heterojunctions by two facile electrodeposition methods to construct a triadic photoanode of BiVO4/rGO/NiFe-LDH for improvement of photoelectrochemical (PEC) water splitting efficiency of BiVO4.
+This photoanode significantly extends the absorption region of visible light, increases the photocurrent density, exhibits an onset potential with a significant cathodic shift, and enhances photon-to-electron conversion efficiency (IPCE) compared with the pristine BiVO4 photoanode.
+The enhancement of PEC properties benefits from the formation of p–n heterojunctions between rGO and BiVO4 and the use of NiFe-LDH as a cocatalyst for accelerating the kinetics of oxygen evolution from water.